 Negotiations regarding market access for non-agricultural products are ongoing in the Doha Round negotiations; they include negotiations on reducing and eliminating tariff rates.
-In addition, with the aim of increasing the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations have been taking place since May 2012 outside the Doha Round negotiations (see 2.
+In addition, with the aim of increasing the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations launched in May 2012 outside the Doha Round negotiations and an agreement was reached in December 2015.
+Elimination of tariffs on 201 subject items is planned to start in July 2016 (see 2.
 (2) "Information Technology Agreement (ITA) Expansion Negotiation" in 5. of Chapter 5, Part II for details).